cs1302uga/cs1302-ce08/README.md

    simple class names for classes in the `cs1302.shapes` package.
 Please write down the FQN for any classes in other packages.

-For each of the classes listed on the API documentation website, list in your notes the signature of each method given in the `.java` files that are **not** included in the API documentation website.

 1. Why are some methods in the source code not listed on the API documentation website?

 **CHECKPOINT**